-At the beginning of the COVID pandemic, Dr. Brenner volunteered to launch and run a COVID recovery center in a hotel in Secaucus, New Jersey for the New Jersey Department of Health.
+At the beginning of the COVID pandemic, Dr. Brenner volunteered to co-launch and jointly run a COVID recovery center in a hotel in Secaucus, New Jersey for the New Jersey Department of Health.

 Dr. Brenner is an experienced public speaker who has delivered keynote addresses at conferences and meetings such as the National Governors Association.
 As an Adjunct Professor, Dr. Brenner taught a course in population health for the Master of Health Care Delivery Science at Dartmouth College.
 He has authored peer-reviewed research in the field of Complex Care and has taught at various medical schools.

 Dr. Brenner holds a bachelor’s degree in Biology from Vassar College, and graduated from the Rutgers Robert Wood Johnson Medical School.
 He completed a family medicine residency in Seattle, Washington.